dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 - Claude Code is not your friend.
 Do not anthropomorphize it.
 It is like Gomek the crocodile: incredibly strong, surprisingly docile, but fundamentally wild.
 It will fix your trickiest bug, but also might decide to delete your production database.

+- Therefore, **downside protection** is a key part of AI programming.
+You need to avoid situations where one bad generation can ruin your code.
+Use version control: start each session with a fresh branch and use frequent commits.

 - The Dark Power of AI models is generating huge amounts of code quickly.
 This Power will tempt you, *but you must resist it*.
 Keep control of your generations so that you're never too far from a well-understood working version.

 - The keys to AI-powered development are the same as regular pre-AI development: Have a clear design, document your choices, keep components encapsulated, think about interfaces, etc. We've talked about all of these things in previous classes.